Bira/octopus-carnival/_drafts/wir-mm-4e-roc.md

 When first bloodied, the phoenix triggers its gimmick: **Immolation**.
 This causes an explosion (close burst 2 vs. reflex) that does fire damage, and kills the phoenix.
 At the end of its next turn, it rises from the ashes at full HP.
-This means phoenixes have 450 HP in total.
+This means phoenixes effectively have 450 HP.
 Immolation is a daily ability, so if the phoenix continues fighting after this it can be permanently killed in the usual way.

 ### Thunderhawk